|Savannah Harbor Light, GA|

-Known today as the Old Harbor Light, the ornamented cast-iron shaft is now flanked by several large ship anchors and stands in Emmet Park overlooking the Savannah River.
+Known today as the Old Harbor Light, the ornamented cast-iron shaft that served as The Bay is now flanked by several large ship anchors and stands in Emmet Park overlooking the Savannah River.

 In 1958, the centennial year of the erection of the Old Harbor Light, the Trustees Garden Club developed the portion of Emmet Park where the beacon now stands.
 Years of salty humidity slowly ate away at the twenty-five-foot, cast-iron post, and in the late 1990s, the structure was found to be unstable.
 Cables were put in place to stabilize the beacon, and the lamp was extinguished.

-Restoration of the beacon was planned as part of a $3 million-plus effort to clean and repair Savannah’s forty-three historic monuments, which draw tourists from all parts to the historic city.
-The cost of restoring the beacon range light was projected to be $200,000, and the Savannah Morning News and CSX Corp. each graciously donated $62,5000 towards the effort.
-During the first week of August in 2000, the range light was disassembled into six parts.
-A crane hoisted the parts onto a flatbed truck, which carried them to a fabrication shop for the needed repairs.
+Restoration of the beacon was planned as part of a $3 million-pluseffort to clean and repair Savannah’s forty-three historic monuments, which draw tourists from all parts to the historic city.
+The cost of restoring the beacon range light was projected to be $200,000, and the Savannah Morning News and CSX Corp. each graciously donated $62,500 towards the effort.
+During the first week of August 2000, the range light was disassembled into six parts, and a crane then hoisted the parts onto a flatbed truck, which carried them to a fabrication shop for the needed repairs.

 Rust was removed.
 Repairs to the corroded iron were made.
-The lenses were cleaned, and on January 11, 2001, the restored Old Harbor Light was relit.
+The lenses were cleaned, and on January 11, 2001, the restored Old Harbor Light was relit in Emmet Park.

 Keepers: Savannah City Gas Company, James Kearney (1866 – 1867), William Ryan (1867 – 1869).